 Skip to Main Content

-5 Expert-Approved Basement DIYs Any Homeowner Can Do
+5 Easy DIY Basement Updates Any Homeowner Can Do

 1. Add Basement Storage

-Imagine how useful your basement could be if you had a tidy storage system.
-You can use it to store a stockpile of toilet paper, arrange your tools next to a workbench, organize outdoor gear into plastic tubs, and so much more.
+Imagine the usefulness of your basement if you had a tidy storage system.
+You could use it to store a stockpile of toilet paper, arrange your tools next to a workbench, organize outdoor gear into plastic tubs, and so much more.

-Start by adding a series of basement shelves to get things up off a basement floor.
+Start by adding a series of basement shelves to raise items off the floor.
 You can get freestanding shelving units from any home improvement store.
-Also, get a collection of plastic tote bins that can group together similar items.
-If you’d like some closed storage spaces, add in some cabinet units from a furniture store.
+Also, get a collection of plastic tote bins to group similar items.
+If you’d like some closed storage spaces, add some cabinet units from a furniture store.

-Beyond shelving, consider other ways to organize the things in your basement.
+Beyond shelving, consider other ways to organize your basement.
 For example, you can install bike racks and add pegboards to keep tools or sports equipment within reach.

 When to Call the Experts